Chapter 1 – The Cycle of the Yugas

-It is not the pattern most modern historians and archeologists expect to find however.
+It is not, however, the pattern most modern historians and archeologists expect to find.

-The yugas describe a cycle of human development which predicts not only highly advanced ages in the future, but indicates they have occurred in the past as well.
-The yuga cycle also includes less advanced ages than our own, full of ignorance and darkness, and ages so much more advanced than our own present age, that we cannot fully comprehend them.
-And, implicit in the meaning of the word "cycle", we learn that once mankind's peak in reached, there is inevitable decline, and once mankind's darkest point is reached, there is inevitable advancement.
+The yugas describe a cycle of human development that not only predicts highly advanced ages in the future, but indicates that they have occurred in the past as well.
+The yuga cycle also includes ages less advanced than our own, full of ignorance and darkness, and ages so much more advanced than our own present age that we cannot fully comprehend them.
+And, as is implicit in the meaning of the word "cycle," we learn that once mankind's peak in reached, there is inevitable decline, and once mankind's darkest point is reached, there is inevitable advancement.

 Sri Yukteswar outlines the yugas in the Introduction to his book, The Holy Science.
-Written in 1894, Sri Yukteswar predicted several developments that have since come to past the rapid development of knowledge in the twentieth century, and the discovery that energy underlies all matter, predating Einstein's E=MC2 by over ten years.
-These were not predictions in the usual sense of the intuitive perception of singular events, rather these predictions arose from an understanding of the consequence of the change of mankind's consciousness from one yuga to the next.
-The most recent transition from one yuga to the next was fully completed in the year 1900 A.D., just five years before Einstein's conceptions fundamentally changed our worldview.
+Writing in 1894, Sri Yukteswar predicted several developments that have since come to pass—the rapid development of knowledge in the twentieth century, and the discovery that energy underlies all matter.
+Sri Yukteswar's explanation predates Einstein's E=MC2 by over ten years.
+These were not predictions in the usual sense of the intuitive perception of singular events; rather Sri Yukteswar's predictions arose from an understanding of the consequence of the change of mankind's consciousness from one yuga to the next.
+The most recent transition from one yuga to the next was fully completed in the year 1900 AD, just five years before Einstein's conceptions fundamentally changed our worldview.

 Sri Yukteswar's prediction, however, was not about Einstein as an individual.
 Had it not been Einstein who perceived and formulated the relationship of energy and matter, it would have been someone else.
-What Sri Yukteswar predicted was the inevitability that this knowledge would come to light due to the fundamental change in the consciousness of mankind that was taking place at that time.
+What Sri Yukteswar predicted was the inevitability that this knowledge would come to light, due to the fundamental change in the consciousness of mankind taking place at that time.

-This book continues their tradition by presenting the concept of the yugas in the context of western thinking, science and scholarship.
-We believe you will find that the simple concept of the cycle of the yugas Sri Yukteswar needed only twelve brief pages to describe it has profound implications for both the inner and outer man.
-For, as you will learn as you journey through this book, the two are inextricably linked.
+This book continues their tradition by presenting the concept of the yugas in the context of Western thinking, science, and scholarship.
+We believe you will find that the simple concept of the cycle of the yugas—Sri Yukteswar needed only twelve brief pages to describe it—has profound implications for both the inner and outer man.
+For, as you will learn as you journey through this book, the inner and outer man are inextricably linked.

 Each yuga has transition periods from and to the next yuga called sandhis.
 Referred to as the dawn and twilight of the yugas, the transitions are 1/10 of each yuga's length.
 So the transition into and out of Kali Yuga is 100 years for a combined duration of 1,200 years (100 + 1,000 + 100 = 1,200).
 Similarly, Dwapara Yuga's transitions are 200 years in duration for a combined duration of 2,400 years (200 + 2,000 + 200 = 2,400).
 And thus you can see that Treta Yuga's combined duration is 3,600 years, and Satya Yuga's combined duration is 4,800 years.